Interventionist/Tax-Penetrator-Bot/README.md

 # Features
-- Quick sniper with keybind, to be the fastest at the moment the contract is released (see video), and quick for contract features like big taxes/anti buy for minutes at launch
+- Quick sniper with keybind, to be the fastest at the moment the contract is released (see video), and quick for contract features like big taxes/anti buy for seconds at launch
 - Sounds (cal.
 50 sniper, hitmarker when sniping complete, grenade launcher when selling, honeypot, taxes)
 - Anti-buy detector, Honeypot detector, Big taxes detector -> the bot waits to buy (you can set taxes tolerance)
 - Fast selling, balance checking features